 Coverage limits for medical payments will also affect your rates.

 These are a few ways to effectively lower your car insurance rates:

 - Ask your current provider about any discounts you may be eligible to receive.

 - Comparison shop among other providers annually when your policy is set to expire.

-- Drive safely to reduce risk of needing to file a claim, which can increase rates
+- Drive safely to reduce risk of an accident or violation, which can increase rates

 - Bundle your auto policy with home or other policies if possible

 - Install safety devices in your vehicle for additional discounts and to reduce risk of accidents